-- Delight.
-Go above and beyond for them.
-Help them find success with your product.
+- Delight by going above and beyond to help them find success with your product.

 Together, they work like a flywheel.

 How to do inbound marketing